 The Committee will consist of at least two of the Board of Directors.
-The membership during the year was Mr. Kennedy Wiafe Effah (Chairman), Mrs. Rosalyn Darkwa (member) and Mr. Isaac Nsiah Odoi (member).
+The membership during the year was Mr. Kennedy Wiafe Effah (Chairman), Mrs. Rosalyn Darkwa (member) and Mr. Isaac Nsiah Odoi (member) and Mrs. Lovelace Adjei Aku (member).

-- Facilitate the effective management of credit risk by the bank. - Review credit risk management policies, underwriting guidelines and standard proposals on the recommendation of the Management Credit Committee (MCC) for the Board's approval. - Regularly review credit risk strategies and portfolio quality. - Review new credit products and processes for the Board's approval - Review credit authorization limit and make recommendation to the Board - Review proposed changes to this credit policy document on the recommendation of the Management Credit Committee (MCC) for Board approval. - May review credit facility requests and proposals for the Board's approval - Review credit risk reports on a periodic basis - Review and approve credit facilities within its limit
+- Facilitate the effective management of credit risk by the bank. - Review credit risk management policies, underwriting guidelines and standard proposals on the recommendation of the Management Credit Committee (MCC) for the Board's approval. - Regularly review credit risk strategies and portfolio quality. - Review new credit products and processes for the Board's approval - Review credit authorization limit and make recommendation to the Board - Review proposed changes to this credit policy document on the recommendation of the Management Credit Committee (MCC) for Board approval. - May review credit facility requests and proposals for the Board's approval - Review credit risk reports on a periodic basis - Review and approve credit facilities within its limit - Ensure the Bank has satisfactory and system in place for liquidity risk management including the identification, measurement, mitigation and monitoring of liquidity risk. - Set liquidity risk tolerable limits to guide management in its operations. - Ensure Bank has a functioning and effective Management Information System in place to facilitate data management analysis, forecasting, tracking and reporting on liquidity management. - Approve broad strategies developed to guide the management of broad market and business-related risks. - Ensure interest rate risk and its caused are identified, measured, mitigated and monitored. - Approve the introduction of new products and ensure that all uncertainties inherent in new products are outlined and measures put in place to address the envisaged uncertainties. - Carry out a review of all product features and ensure these are in alignment with Bank mission, needs of target market and a review of profitability of the product. - Ensure periodic review of the measures for mitigating interest rate risks and confirm relevance and continuous appropriateness.